clawrim/gcn10/paper/paper.md

 The Python `multiprocessing.Pool` implementation with 16 workers, required 21,207 seconds (~5 hours 54 minutes) to process the 32-blocks
 test set.
-This confirmed that Python overheads in memory handling and process management make it unsuitable for global-scale CN mapping.
-Assuming ideal speedup, running same tests as the C implementations would have taken ~230 days.
+This experiment confirmed that Python overheads in memory handling and process management make it unsuitable for global-scale CN mapping.
+Assuming ideal speedup, running the same tests as the C implementations would have taken ~230 days.

 ## C MPI/OpenMP